eristemena/dialogflow-fulfillment-webhook-php/docs/Context.md

 public getName (void)
 ```

-The name of the context
+The name of the context.